enonic/old-xp-doc/doc/reference/libraries/content/index.rst

 functionality.
 Add the following into your ``build.gradle`` file in the ``dependencies`` section::

-  library 'com.enonic.xp:lib-content:6.0.0-RC1'
+  library 'com.enonic.xp:lib-content:6.0.0-RC2'

 To use this library in your JavaScript files, you can require the library like this::

-  var lib = require('/lib/xp/content')
+  var contentLib = require('/lib/xp/content')

 The methods implemented in this library are listed below.